Raquelometer/KnockKnock-Game/README.md

 Here is a video of the game in action: https://www.youtube.com/watch?v=ZP1Lw-iy6Q8

 Materials:
--Adafruit LED strips
+- Adafruit LED strips
--RGB Led's
+- RGB Led's
--2 Piezos
+- 2 Piezos
--Repurposed Wood tissue box cover
+- Repurposed Wood tissue box cover
--Two squares of plywood
+- Two squares of plywood
--One half of a clear Christmas ornament
+- One half of a clear Christmas ornament
--Various resistors and breadboard
+- Various resistors and breadboard

 Dependencies:
 Adafruit NeoPixel library